Griizz/Fortnite-Hack/README.md

 Press *Mouse 4* to toggle autofire.

 Press *F8* to toggle the chams.

 Press *F9* to toggle ESP.

+If autofire is off the aimbot will lock-on through walls.

 Compile in release x64 if you just want to use it.